 The Hand and Microsurgery Center of El Paso, under the direction of Dr. Jose J. Monsivais, provides comprehensive surgical and non-surgical management for a wide variety of disorders.
 These include brachial plexus injuries, carpal tunnel syndrome, complex pain syndromes, congenital hand abnormalities, Dupuyren’s contracture, hand fractures, hand contractures, microsurgical reconstruction, nerve injuries and peripheral nerve pain, replantation surgery, syndactyly, trigger fingers, and wrist pain and injuries.
 For all conditions, the goal is to restore function and improve quality of life.

-Dr. Jose J. Monsivais is an orthopedic surgeon in El Paso, Texas and is affiliated with multiple hospitals in the area.
-He received his medical degree from Universidad Autonoma de Guadalajara and has been in practice for 44 years.
-Dr. Monsivais also speaks multiple languages, including Spanish.
+Dr. Jose Monsivais is an Orthopedic Hand Surgeon in El Paso and a clinical professor of surgery (hand surgery) at the Burrell College of osteopathic medicine in Las Cruces, New Mexico.
+He is affiliated with multiple hospitals in the area.
+He received his medical degree from Universidad Autonoma de Guadalajara and his hand in Microsurgery training from Duke University Medical Center.
+Dr. Monsivais has been in practice for over 40 years and he speaks multiple languages, including Spanish.